r3x-tech/test-blinks/README.md

 # Rexagotchi

-For an understanding of how this game works: (insert notion url here)
+For an understanding of how this game works: https://www.notion.so/Rexagotchi-4063ae6b11a34aeb9579f39d959a4ccc

 ### On Chain Program
-program/rpl-sps-blinks
+program/rexagotchi

-1. Incorporate - allows people to create a storefront
+1. Hatch - allows you to hatch a Rexagotchi
-2. Buy Goods - allows people to buy goods for a storefront
+2. Feed - allows you to feed your Rexagotchi
-3. Reset Player Timer - admin function to reset goods timer for a player for debugging
+3. Play - allows you to play a game with your Rexagotchi
-4. Hire Security - allows people to buy security forces for their storefront
+4. Cuddle - allows you to warm up your Rexagotchi
-5. Raid - server function to randomly raid storefronts
+7. Revive SPS - admin function to revive a Rexagotchi for debug purposes
-6. Revive SPS - admin function to revive a storefront for debug purposes
+8. Reset Player Timer - admin function to reset actions timer for a player for debugging

 ### Twitter Bot
 server/twitter.ts